benwies/Minecraft-Crafting-Tool/README.md

 # MC Crafting Calculator

-A fast, friendly Windows tool to plan Minecraft builds by calculating all required raw materials for your project.
-Create projects, add items (by quantity or stacks), and get a clear list of everything you need — with sorting, progress tracking, and autosave.
+A fast, friendly Windows tool to plan MC builds by calculating all required raw materials for your project.
+Create projects, add items (by quantity or stacks), and get a clear list of everything you need with sorting, progress tracking, and autosave.

 ## Download and install